nbud/git-exercise-branching/paper.md

 # Section 1

-Ze sun eez shining.
+Ze sun eez shining and the sky is blue.

 # Section 2

-TODO
+The birds are singing.